 If you're booking with less than 6 weeks to go then you will be required to pay the full balance when you make your booking.

-For Greece and Croatia, availability is in real-time, so bookings are secured once you’ve paid the deposit, and you should get an email from us to confirm your booking.
+For Greece and Croatia, availability is in real-time, so bookings are secured as soon as you’ve paid the deposit, and you should get an email from us to confirm your booking.

 For the UK, we need to confirm the availability of the boats with our charter partners before we can confirm the booking.
 We won’t process any debit or credit card payments until we know if the boat is available.
 Please be patient, and we’ll email to confirm as soon as we can.

-The Customer Manager will help you add (or remove) optional extra’s, such as bedding, clothing, wifi or food and drink, outboard motors or safety nets, as well as confirming early or late check-ins..
+The Customer Manager will help you add (or remove) optional extras, such as bedding, insurance, wifi, food and drink, outboard motors and safety nets, as well as confirming early or late check-ins.